Matthias Gehnen

 - Analysis for Computer Scientists in Winter 2017.

 Its unique teaching concept allows students to find out themselves what makes a problem hard in various settings, and furthermore lets participants experience the importance of rigorous testing when developing code.
-We obtained funding from a Freiraum Grant from Stiftung Innovation in der Hochschullehre and a grant within the ICON ENHANCE Call 2025 for the further development of our lab.
+We got supported by funding from a Freiraum Grant by Stiftung Innovation in der Hochschullehre and a grant within the ICON ENHANCE Call 2025 for further development of this lab and its concept.

 Supervised Theses